German P.

 Intomart

-• Mobile GIS project to measure out-of-home advertising reach (Jul 1994–Jul 1997): Intomart used analog movement logs from a rolling sample of 15,000 Dutch.
-This was costly, manual, and had quality issues.
-German did a situation and problem analysis, wrote a feasibility study, and after planning, built a mobile GIS/GPS system.
-He programmed GPS units and loggers and developed and optimized a routing algorithm.
-After organizing national rollout, he focused on statistical analysis of resulting displacement data.
-German delivered a working GIS/GPS system and a new, accurate method for continuous ad reach measurement.
+• Mobile GIS project to measure the reach of outdoor advertising (July 1994 – July 1997): Intomart worked with analog recorded movement behavior of a rolling sample of 15,000 Dutch people.
+This was done manually at high cost; there were also many quality issues.
+German conducted a situational and problem analysis.
+Then he wrote a definition study on possible solutions.
+After he created an action plan, he started implementing a mobile GIS/GPS system.
+He also programmed the GPS and the recording devices.
+His tasks included establishing and optimizing a mathematical algorithm to interpret measurement points (route formation).
+After organizing the national rollout, he focused on the statistical interpretation of the resulting movement data.
+German's work resulted in a functional GIS/GPS system and a new, more accurate analysis method for continuous measurement of advertising reach.

 • Tools: MapInfo, dBase, VB, Delphi, Clipper, SPSS, GPS technology, MATLAB.

-• Tools: Business process analysis, ISO 9001, workshops, interviews.
+• Tools: Business process analysis, ISO 9001, workshops and interviews.

 • Tools: Mind mapping, Excel, Word.